Volunteer review Lamario William in Nepal Kathmandu at the PreMed Program

-Everything here is so cheap at any places, $5 bucks worth of food is just too much food.
+Everything here is so cheap at many places, $5 bucks worth of food is just too much food.

-3. What was most difficult thing you experienced while in the program?
+3. What was the most difficult thing you experienced while in the program?

-The pollution in the city can be really difficult to deal with (downtown), it is necessary to wear face mask, especially when there has not been rain for a while.
+The pollution in the city can be really difficult to deal with (downtown), it is necessary to wear a face mask, especially when there has not been raining for a while.
 The dust and emissions could agitate people with allergies.

 4. Any tips for future volunteers….(clothing, travel information, packing, sightseeing, donations)